Shared vs. VPS Hosting Identifying the Pros and Cons

-- Are economic alternatives compared to dedicated hosting.
+- Are economic alternatives in comparison to dedicated hosting.

-However this is pretty much where the similarities end especially those who prefer Linux servers.
-These virtual private servers offer the same operating system and software components which users might expect from a dedicated server.
-Those who have experience using Linux prefer the fact that it offers access that allows them to configure their services according to use and those who are new to it find that VPS is the best place to start learning how to use it without purchasing new hardware.
+This is pretty much where the similarities end especially those who prefer Linux servers.
+These virtual private servers offer the same features and benefits.
+After all, they have the same operating system and software components that users might expect from a dedicated server.
+Linux users prefer the fact that VPS allows them to configure their services according to use.
+Those who are new to it find that VPS is easier to learn without purchasing new hardware.

-VPS Hosting is often perceived as being a step ahead from shared hosting.
+VPS Hosting has a reputation for being a step ahead of shared hosting.
 When users need to support heavy traffic as well as custom applications, several prefer this type of hosting solution when they encounter limitations.
-However, the main difference that sets VPS apart from Shared Hosting is not applicable to those who want to host a website with low or medium amounts of traffic and who prefer a simple hosting control panel such as Plesk.
+However, what sets VPS apart from Shared Hosting is not applicable to those who want to host a website with low or medium amounts of traffic.
+This will also not affect those who prefer a simple hosting control panel such as Plesk.
 These individuals prefer Shared Hosting since it is easier and simpler to use and also because they typically don’t have Linux admin experience.

-Shared Hosting is also more appealing to those who are searching for bargains or who are in search of limitless storage space and bandwidth.
+Shared Hosting is also more appealing to those who are searching for bargains.
+It is also for those who are in search of limitless storage space and bandwidth.
 Many providers do offer these but users forget that there is always a limit to their disappointment.
-Shared hosting resources share their hardware with ‘soft’ limits which are imposed via monitoring software.
-VPS hosting on the other hand are assigned disc space and are independent of memory on hardware nodes.
+Shared hosting resources share their hardware with ‘soft’ limits which are evident via monitoring software.
+VPS hosting, on the other hand, is independent of memory on hardware nodes.

-Shared hosting plans offer a range from minimal allocations of bandwidth and memory to ‘unlimited’ plans, but these are typically offered by sellers who tend to over-sell.
-Users can expect the same email, scripting frameworks and web servers at each allocation level but the availability of some features may be restricted.
-Regardless of which plan is chosen, the shared hosting account will be based on the same hardware along with several other similar accounts.
+Shared hosting plans offer a range from minimal allocations of bandwidth and memory to ‘unlimited’ plans.
+However, these are typically offered by sellers who tend to over-sell.
+Users can expect the same email, scripting frameworks and web servers at each allocation level.
+Still, the availability of some features may be uncertain.
+Regardless of which plan you choose, the shared hosting account will be on the same hardware along with several other similar accounts.

-Before deciding the IT company and hosting plan that you should go for, analyze what kind of business you have and what its infrastructure needs to ensure minimal downtime.
+Before choosing a hosting plan, analyze what kind of business you have.
+You must identify its infrastructure needs to ensure minimal downtime.
 This will help you cut costs on the IT Services and hone in on a plan that will be beneficial for your bottom line.